-Our Board is represented by J. Angelo Corlett, Arnold McMahon, and Troy Daronco.
-A motley & sophisticated crew with a shared love for teaching, learning and research, our board members have spent a considerable number of years examining life & the human condition (as well as helping others to do the same).
-All have been instrumental figures in his/her respective field, and have written, published, participated in, directed, and led an unfathomable amount of pedagogic charges, all aimed — in the end — at improving some aspect of our lives.
+Our Board is represented by J. Angelo Corlett, Arnold McMahon, Troy DaRonco, and Mike McGuire.
+A motley & sophisticated crew with a shared love for education, learning and research, our board members have spent a considerable number of years examining life & the human condition (as well as helping others to do the same).

 The result: an indispensable board with a broad-range of perspectives and capabilities & a shared intent to leave this world a better place then they found it.

 Board Member, J. Angelo Corlett, was born and raised in Southern California.
 He received his PhD in philosophy from the University of Arizona in 1992, specializing in ethics and philosophy of law.
 Angelo was driven to pursue philosophy during his early college years when he first read Plato’s Apology wherein Socrates’ trial is recounted.
 His goal then was to study philosophy and become a philosopher, writer and teacher.
 Why philosophy?
 To paraphrase Socrates: so that we can become better for the rest of our lives (and help others do the same).

 Angelo’s passions concern matters of social justice, identifying problems, and discovering solutions to those problems.
 In particular, he claims: “Life is a constant learning process that usually has practical implications.
 Responsibility and compassion must be brought into delicate balance.”